feathersjs/docs/getting-started/user-management.md

 # User Management

 In [the previous section](scaffolding.md) we set up a Message service with a `/messages` endpoint.
 The app we generated also comes with a `/users` endpoint and local authentication.
-In this chapter we will create a `/signup` endpoint that uses our User service and add user specific restrictions for posting and editing messages.
+Now we're going learn how we can create users and authenticate them.

 ## Creating and authenticating users

+Although a new user can be easily be created by POSTing to the `/users` endpoint, we're going to create a separate `/signup` endpoint to keep things explicit and also show how you mix regular Express middleware with Feathers.

-Even though we are going to create a separate `/signup` endpoint, a new user can be created by POSTing to the `/users` endpoint.
-The fields required are `email` and `password`.
-Passwords are automatically hashed when creating a new user using [bcrypt](https://www.npmjs.com/package/bcryptjs).
+In this example the fields required for creating a user are `email` and `password`.
+Passwords are automatically hashed using [bcrypt](https://www.npmjs.com/package/bcryptjs).

 Feathers Authentication uses [JSON webtoken (JWT)](https://jwt.io/) for secure authentication between a client and server as opposed to cookies and sessions.
 To obtain a token for the user we created we first need to POST the `email` and `password` to the `http://localhost:3030/auth/local` endpoint set up by Feathers authentication.
 The response will return the authenticated user and their token.